naturalis/brassica-snps/results/linkages/README.md

 - the last four columns in our table are the absolute locations in the reference genome of the hit

-Given there are 322 hits that are fairly evenly dispersed across the genome, we have the option of omitting two out of three to come up with a list of 100.
+Given there are 322 hits that are fairly evenly dispersed across the genome, we can look for SNPs in their vicinity.
+For example, for each of ±1/3 of these hits, find a good SNP nearby, for a total of 100 SNPs.

 SNP selection, finding heterozygous SNPs in the Jersey Kale
 -----------------------------------------------------------

+Now we have to find candidate SNPs in the Jersey Kale mapped genome, on which we've done variant calling, so we have a VCF file to work with.

 First, we transform and filter the VCF file to a tab-separated table: